thunderrabbit/barefoot_rob/content/events/2023/05/29announcement-rob-s-phone-broke-so-he-cannot-be-reached-via-line.en.md

 I've emailed peeps for whom I might expect a message within the week.

-Walking events this weekend are ON in case of rain.
+Walking events this weekend are ON even if it rains.

 blessings
 <br>Rob